 We then head back to the village to visit the second garden of the Mallet family, the Shamrock Garden.
 Created in 1984 by Corinne Mallet, it displays a wonderful Hydrangea Collection including 2000 plants from over 1200 varieties.
 It has been since given the status of French National Collection .

 In the late afternoon we continue to the Château de Miromesnil at Tourville-sur-Arques, a splendid 17th-century (Louis XIII) château, where Guy de Maupassant was born.
 It is located within a large plantation dominated by a two hundred-year-old cedar of Lebanon, and contains a very fine kitchen garden.
 Its vegetable plots are surrounded by a bewildering variety of flowers.
 The park is enclosed by old brick walls and features fruit trees, rose trees, magnolias, arborescent peonies and a magnificent variety of clematis.
-Following a light buffet dinner at the Château de Miromesnil we return to Rouen for the night.
+Following dinner at the Château de Miromesnil we return to Rouen for the night.
 (Overnight Rouen) BD

 Day 6: Thursday 6 September, Rouen – Le Neubourg – Rouen